FastKV: Decoupling of Context Reduction and KV Cache Compression for Prefill-Decoding Acceleration: Experiments

 \textbf{Implementation Details.} We integrate our proposed FastKV method upon self-attention implementation of HuggingFace Transformers library, which utilizes FlashAttention-2~\citep{flashattention2} kernel.
 We select layer 15 as the TSP layer for LLaMA-3.1-8B-Instruct and layer 17 for Ministral-8B-Instruct.
 We fix the observation window size to 8 and the pooling kernel size to 7.
 The TSP rate is set to 20\% for evaluation.
 The setting yields 60\% prefill compute rate for both models.

 \textbf{Baselines.} We compare FastKV against five baseline methods for KV cache compression: StreamingLLM~\citep{streamingllm}, H2O~\citep{h2o} and SnapKV~\citep{snapkv}(decoding-only acceleration); PyramidInfer~\citep{pyramidinfer} and GemFilter~\citep{gemfilter} (prefill-aware acceleration).
-KV retention rate is fixed to 10\% and 20\% for all methods except PyramidInfer.
+For all methods except PyramidInfer, results are reported at both 10\% and 20\% KV retention rates.
 The indices of GemFilter filter layers for LLaMA-3.1-8B-Instruct and Ministral-8B-Instruct are 13 and 17, respectively.
-For GemFilter, this yields 51\% and 60\% of prefill compute rate for LLaMA.
+For GemFilter, this yields 51\% and 61\% of prefill compute rate for LLaMA.
 This setting yields 60\% and 70\% of prefill compute rate for Ministral.
 Setting prefill compute rate 60\% for PyramidInfer automatically determines its KV retention rate to be 60\%, which is equal to its prefill compute rate.